shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 4. game itself

-Tiles contain information on the line pieces they contain and provide methods to rotate themselves and find connections with neighbour tiles.
+Tiles contain information on the line pieces they contain and provide methods to rotate themselves and find connections with neighbor tiles.

-Field contains information on all the tiles on the field - where they are placed and how they are rotated.
+The field contains information on all the tiles on the field - where they are placed and how they are rotated.

 Tile renderer simply draws tiles into an image.
-Doing so allows to have animation for tile rotation.
+Doing so allows having an animation for tile rotation.

-Game holds all the data on the game state - tile in the pocket, currently selected tile, line path done so far and a score.
+The game holds all the data on the game state - tile in the pocket, currently selected tile, line path done so far and a score.

 # Field

-The core of the game are tiles.
+The core of the game is tiles.
 The tiles are hexagons.
 And the whole field is hexagonal.
 The problem was to handle the positions of all the tiles in a handy manner.
-Thus I decided to go from a standard cartesian coordinate system, which has 90&deg; angle between axes and go for a one with 120&deg;:
+Thus I decided to go from a standard Cartesian coordinate system, which has 90&deg; angle between axes and go for a one with 120&deg;:

 <img data-src="{{ '/images/entanglement/120-deg-coordinate-system.png' | prepend: site.baseurl }}" alt="">